 Personal Endeavors and Private Life

 Sonji Roi launched a brief singing career, recording soulful tracks like “I Can’t Wait Until I See My Baby’s Face” and “Here I Am and Here I Stay.”
 Her songs mirrored her strength and independence.
-Later, Sonji Roi married corporate attorney Reynaldo Glover and had a son, continuing to live privately away from fame.
+Later, Sonji married corporate attorney Reynaldo Glover and had a son, continuing to live privately away from fame.
 She passed away in Chicago on October 11, 2005, but her story still resonates.

 Legacy and Impact: Sonji Roi’s Influence on Women’s Independence